 We are pleased to launch our new blogpost series: Think-Pieces

-Our latest blogpost is by Dr. Sonia Bussu, Local Trust and Participation Lab Advisory Group member:
+Our third blogpost is by Dr. Sonia Bussu, Local Trust and Participation Lab Advisory Group member:

 Emma Cox, Geography undergraduate student, University of Reading wrote our second blogpost:

 Our first blogpost is by Dr. Giuseppe Feola, Department of Geography & Environmental Science, University of Reading:

 How can participatory methods be adapted to different socio-cultural contexts?
 A critical evaluation of Rapid Appraisal of Agricultural Innovation Systems, and its application to agricultural adaptation to climate change in Kazakhstan